Spain to bid for euro zone chair in challenge to Dijsselbloem

 But since then, Dijsselbloem has impressed ministers with his handling of tense talks with Greece and is considered to have mastered the complex portfolio.
 He is seen as a straight-talking man who can build compromises and find solutions.

-One euro zone finance minister who was initially sceptical about Dijsselbloem told Reuters in Riga that he now fully supported the Dutchman's handling of the post.
+One euro zone finance minister who was initially skeptical about Dijsselbloem told Reuters in Riga that he now fully supported the Dutchman's handling of the post.

 De Guindos' challenge will now be to garner enough support from the 19 countries in the euro to replace Dijsselbloem.
 The issue is likely to be discussed by finance ministers informally in May, before a decision by European leaders in June.